Half a Sixpence (film): Critical reception

 Pauline Kael described the film as "appalling" and "technically astonishing."

 Variety said, "The cohesive force is certainly that of Tommy Steele, who takes hold of his part like a terrier and never lets go.
 His assurance is overwhelming, and he leads the terping with splendid vigor and elan."

 Channel 4 calls it "undeniably colourful and annoyingly energetic" and adds, "there is plenty of flash, bang and wallop, but very little warmth or soul, the hapless star attempting to carry the film by grinning goonishly throughout.
 He exudes as much charm as the deckchair he disguises himself as."

 Time Out London says, "the film lays on the period charm rather exhaustingly, and the songs ... don't exactly sweep you along."

 Box office

 The movie was the 13th most popular at the UK box office in 1969.
 Sidney says the film was "a real smash" in England but "did less than nothing" in the US "because it was an English picture.
 The film didn't have anyone in it that anyone in this country knew.
 Unfortunately Tommy Steele had just made two very bad pictures in this country.
 We followed those and had nothing to build on with him."
 Sidney also felt the film's financial prospects were hurt by the popularity of Beatlemania.
 "That brought in a whole new sound," he said.
 "Maybe if we had been two or three years earlier with the picture, it might have been more successful with American audiences."

 Awards and nominations

 The film was nominated for the BAFTA Award for Best Costume Design - Colour.
-Although it lost to A Man for All Seasons, its designers did not go home empty-handed, as they were responsible for the costumes in Seasons as well.